Specification

 type: brand-product

-runtimeMode: data
+runtimeMode: retrieval

 required: trueConformance levels